FICO Credit Scores: What Do They Mean?

-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan boils down to just one number.

-The FICO score is compiled by credit agencies.
-These agencies use the payment history of all of your loans: credit cards, mortgages, car/boat loans etcetera.
+This score is built by credit agencies.
+These agencies use the payment history of your various loans: credit cards, mortgages, car/boat loans and the like.

-- Payment History - Do you have any payments later than 30 days?
+- Late Payments - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?
+- Credit Card Balances - How many accounts do you have?
+How much do you owe?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

 Did you know?
-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your score, you must obtain your score and make sure that the credit reports from each reporting agency are correct.
-Fair Isaac, the corporation that invented the first FICO score, offers scores on myFICO.com.
-It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
-They also provide helpful information and online tools that help you understand how to improve your credit score.
+Before you can improve your score, you have to know your score and make certain that the credit reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
+They also provide helpful information and online tools that can help you improve your FICO score.

-You can get a federally-mandated free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Curious about credit scores?
 Call us at 405-513-7700.